 Green space, get moving

-Just one block from Gray Skies Distillery, people will find Lookout Park, which provides a great view of the city.
-Visitors will find the newly added fitness stations at parks along Grand River, as well as plenty of other fitness options like barre classes, kickboxing, and more.
+Just one block from Eastern Kille Distillery, people will find Lookout Park, which provides a great view of the city.

 Many destinations North of downtown are on the DASH North route.